 GIJustice Denied: Steve Hutchison

 Ten years before Howard Zinn wrote “A People’s History of the United States,” he wrote an academic article that would later become “The Politics of History.”
 The history you inherit is not without bias, and Zinn pointed out the clash of democratic values with the tendency to reward coercion by privileging histories determined by those who gained power through violence.
 Bias is the invisible force that places the pen in the victor’s hand when the dust settles on the field of battle.
-Since the end of the draft, the victors haven’t even seen the field of battle, and civilian bias works to shield us from our own history.
+Since the end of the draft, the history writers haven’t even seen the field of battle, and civilian bias works to shield us from our own history.

 Steve Hutchison first enlisted in the Army in 1966 and did two tours in Viet Nam with the 101st Airborne.
 He retired in 1988 to earn a PsyD and become a professor of Psychology.
 After teaching at Loyola Marymount University and Claremont McKenna College, he landed a job as a “lecturer” at Cal State Long Beach, his hometown.
 In 1995 Steve was one of several veterans, both students and faculty, to file a class complaint of employment discrimination under VEVRAA.